 BLUE JASMINE has the one of the world’s best actresses, the divine Cate Blanchett, giving her all and then some as a skills-shy socialite on the edge of sanity after her marriage falls apart and reveals an empty existence behind all the catered parties and art gallery sniping.

-If there’s a fault (unless maybe you’ve have more than enough 1% anxiety from the ‘troubled’ auteur over forty+ years) it’s in the lead characters narcissism and constant, wearing testiness and in Allen’s lack of acumen regarding the ‘ordinary real people’ the down-scaled Jasmine has to wade into: his script doesn’t fare nearly as well with middle-class blue-collar portraits.
-The cast work hard to compensate and they’re all fine: Sally Hawkins, Alec Baldwin, Peter Sarsgaard, Louis C.K., Andrew Dice Clay (!), and Bobby Cannavale.
+If there’s a fault it’s in the lead characters narcissism and constant, wearing testiness and in Allen’s lack of acumen regarding the ‘ordinary real people’ the down-scaled Jasmine has to wade into: his script doesn’t fare nearly as well with middle-class blue-collar portraits.
+Everyone in the cast is excellent: Sally Hawkins, Alec Baldwin, Bobby Cannavale, Peter Sarsgaard, Louis C.K., Andrew Dice Clay,Michael Stuhlbarg, Alden Ehrenreich, Max Casella, Ali Fedotowsky.

 98 minutes of wit and pain, pulling in $97,500,000 off a trim layout of $18,000,000.
-Hawkins (love her) was nominated at the Academy Awards for Best Supporting Actress and the Screenplay was up as well.
+Hawkins (love her) was nominated for an Academy Award as Supporting Actress and the Screenplay went up as well.